 Share this Image On Your Site

-Deaths Resulting from Texting and Driving
+Accidents Caused by Texting and Driving

-Teen Drivers and Texting
+Teen Driver and Texting and Driving Statistics

 - 21% of teen drivers involved in fatal accidents were distracted by their cell phones.